Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Introduction

 Designing energy efficient systems is now a virtuous cycle and cannot be done in hardware or software alone, or in isolation of other domains or components due to diverse architectures, hardware/software interactions and varied form factors.
 Power-related constraints have to be imposed through the entire design cycle in order to maximize performance and reliability.
 In the context of large and complex chip designs, reliability and minimizing power dissipation have become major challenges for design teams, which have dependencies on software as well.
 Creating optimal low-power designs involves making trade-offs such as timing-versus-power and area-versus-power at different stages of the design flow.
 Additionally, trade-offs that are applied at a certain phase of the chip have implications on future software techniques that push the boundaries of what the chip has been designed to do.
 In many cases, if certain design choices are known ahead of time, specific workloads will benefit from them with respect to energy efficiency.

 Feedback from running real workloads on current generation systems is used in architecting next generation systems.
 Architects need to perform "what-if" analysis using different algorithmic knobs at different stages as illustrated in Figure \ref{fig:ee-system-design-phases}.
-For example, it is important to simulate different OS techniques of sleep state selection (via Linux idle power management idle governor\cite{linux-kernel-doc}, for example) when trying to evaluate low power sleep states, their transition latencies and the impact of these states on different workloads.
+For example, it is important to simulate different techniques of frequency state selection, their transition latencies and the impact of these states on different workloads.
 Adding or removing power efficiency features can make or break the chip launch timeline, which could have market implications and could impact the company's future itself.
 The ability to model power consumption of different hardware components across generations of hardware in a standardized manner has become a key focus of industry efforts such as the IEEE P2416 standard for power modeling \cite{ieeep2416}.
 As another example, the ability to run a real workload on a simulated future design and making use of new power/performance features is an important to expose bugs in the underlying hardware.
 If these bugs are found later in post-silicon, it could cause unacceptable delays due to a hardware re-spin.
-Such scenarios need information exchange across layers of the hardware-software stack - such as new DVFS state being exposed, how the OS and higher layers can make use of it and the ability to model performance gain therein.
+Such scenarios need information exchange across layers of the hardware-software stack - such as new frequency states being exposed, how the OS and higher layers can make use of it and the ability to model performance gain therein.
 The goal of the recent IEEE P2415 \cite{ieeep2415} is to build cross layer abstractions such as this to facilitate easier information exchange across different layers of the stack as well as different phases of architecture, modeling and verification.